-During the year ended December 31, 2018, (i) no executive officer received compensation in excess of \$150,000 directly from the Corporation, (ii) the compensation in respect of activities performed for Urbana by its CFO during the period was paid pursuant to an Administrative Services Agreement between Urbana and Caldwell Securities Ltd. dated January 1, 2016 (the "Admin Agreement"), (iii) the CEO did not receive compensation from the Corporation in his capacity as the CEO of the Corporation, and (iv) the only NEOs of the Corporation were the CEO and CFO.
-Caldwell Securities Ltd. is a sister company of the Investment Manager - see heading "INVESTMENT MANAGER AND INVESTMENT MANAGEMENT AGREEMENT".
+During the year ended December 31, 2019, (i) no executive officer received compensation in excess of \$150,000 directly from the Corporation, (ii) the compensation in respect of activities performed for Urbana by its CFO during the period from January 1, 2019 to February 28, 2019 was paid pursuant to an Administrative Services Agreement between Urbana and CSL dated January 1, 2016 (the "Admin Agreement") and effective March 1, 2019, was paid to the CFO directly by Urbana, (iii) the CEO did not receive compensation from the Corporation in his capacity as the CEO of the Corporation, and (iv) the only NEOs of the Corporation were the CEO and CFO.
+CSL is a sister company of the Investment Manager - see heading "INVESTMENT MANAGER AND INVESTMENT MANAGEMENT AGREEMENT".